I beg to move, That the Bill be now read a Second time.

 I am most grateful to my hon.
 Friend for that intervention.
 I will elaborate on the argument as I move on, but a job is a job, and if work is adding towards an output, it should be paid for.

 My hon.
-Friend’s Bill does not distinguish between people who advertise seeking somebody to work for them on an internship and a situation where somebody says, “Can I come into your office to do some work experience?”, but I wonder whether he does.
+Friend’s Bill does not distinguish between people who advertise seeking somebody to work for them on an internship and those who ask, “Can I come into your office to do some work experience?”, but I wonder whether he does.
 There is a massive difference between those two things, but the Bill draws no distinction between them.

 My hon.
 Friend makes an important point, which is that there is a difference between people advertising for unpaid internships and people coming in on a voluntary basis because they have taken the initiative to see whether they could do something.
-However, that still removes opportunity for others, because there may not then be the need to advertise for a role that could be paid for if there was a level playing field.
+However, that still removes opportunity for others, because there may not then be the need to advertise for a paid role.
 I will address that issue later, because I have specific points to make about the voluntary side of this and the charity sector.

 Many of the interns in this place, much like those who work in private businesses, are undertaking day-to-day activities similar to those that many of us employ staff members to help us with in our offices.
 The fact of the matter is that, despite your commendable efforts, Mr Speaker, working in Parliament has often been a matter of “Who you know, not what you know,” and young people who are eager to work here and with the financial means to do so for free will find that there are Members taking on interns and refusing to pay at least the minimum wage for their labour.